UnO: Unsupervised Occupancy Fields for Perception and Forecasting

 3. The model needs to understand the reflectance and other material properties of objects in the scene.

 The learned renderer takes a query ray as input, and queries UnO for occupancy values along that ray.
 These occupancy values along with positional encodings are fed into a small MLP to regress the LiDAR point depth along that ray, which is supervised with an \(\ell_1\) loss against the ground truth depth.
 By querying this learned renderer based on some known LiDAR sensor intrinsics, we can transfer UnO to the task of point cloud forecasting.
+Quantitatively, UnO significantly outperforms contemporary point cloud forecasting methods across a diverse range of datasets.

-And we emerged as the best model in the CVPR 2024 Argoverse 2 lidar forecasting challenge.
+And we emerged as the best model in the CVPR 2024 Argoverse 2 lidar forecasting challenge .

 Compared to the state of the art, UnO can more accurately predicts point clouds on moving objects like the turning vehicle in this example: